FS-AI/FS-AI_ADS-DV_CAD/README.md

 Best efforts will be made to answer all questions but please allow a few days for a response.

+If a general forum style chat is more appropriate, please use the Github 'Discussions' feature.

 ## Content